 - Use items of different shapes and sizes.
 Start with taller items at the back and use smaller items as you work your way forward.

-- Don't be afraid to layer items in front of each other.
-In fact, it's a good idea because it creates depth.
+- Don't be afraid to layer items in front of each other–it creates depth.
 Remember, it's not a photograph and people won't always be looking at it straight-on.
 Items in the foreground should overlap those in the back.

 - If you're a fan of symmetry, the tried and true formula that always works is to put one large item in the middle (such as a bowl of flowers) and then flank each side with matching items (create a mirror image).